AnatoliiPerfun/JavaDesignPatterns/src/main/java/Patterns/Structural/Proxy/README.md

-## Adapter Design Pattern
+## Proxy Design Pattern

 ---

-        Adapter design pattern is one of the structural design pattern and it used so that two unrelated interfaces can work together.
+> Provide a surrogate or placeholder for another object to control access to it.

-        The object that joins these unrelated interface is called an Adapter.
+        he definition itself is very clear and proxy design pattern is used when we want to provide controlled access of a functionality.